Poster Design + Illustration

 I started the design process by taking a long walk up and down Elgin with my camera to find any standout buildings or details that could be symbolic of the street.
-I was immediately drawn to the many churches on the street, the beautiful little details on the heritage buildings, and how the street is generally full of 2-story boxy buildings.
+I was immediately drawn to its many churches, beautiful little details on heritage buildings, and how the street is generally made of 2-story boxy buildings.

-After a few concept ideas, we decided to put all of those details together and create a little streetscape made of line art.
-The goal of the illustration was to be simple without showing any specific businesses, but immediately recognizable as Elgin Street.
-We used a bright yellow background to give the posters as much visibility as possible in various weather conditions and both day and night-time.
-We also used big, bold typography to keep the main focus on the copy and make sure it could be read from close and far.
+We decided to put all of the street's details together and create a simple line art streetscape that didn't show any specific businesses, but was immediately recognizable as Elgin Street.
+A bright yellow background gave the posters high visibility in various weather and lighting conditions, and large bold typography kept the main focus on the copy and made it legible from close and far.

 The campaign received overwhelmingly positive responses from the public, by word of mouth and social media.
 It was shared thousands of times on Facebook and Twitter, and even made it to Reddit's front page.
-Business owners also reported customers who had come from Toronto or Hamilton just to see the posters and stopped into the shops.
+Business owners also reported customers who had come from out of town just to see the posters and stopped into the shops.